adkron/dirtyinformation.com/_posts/2014-3-3-lost-in-translation.markdown

 They thought this would provide some expandability in the future if Submissions and Articles became separate classes.
 I really appreciated their ability to find the noun, but I also wanted to cry.
-Do you know what these controllers do with that change?
-Neither did I.
+Do you know what these controllers do now?
+Neither do I.

 You see there is nothing to reveal intention in this code.
 If you've known me a while you will also know that I am not one for comments,